TriStar500.net Blog

 L-1011 N31019 © Airline History Museum

 It seems that the Airline History Museum complaint against the "City" was dismissed by the FAA leaving the museum and its aviation collection in a very delicate position.
-Although the museum remains silent about the deliberation, when consulting the FAA docket about the case, apparently the museum is trying to file an appeal which has to be submitted until May 11.
+Although the museum remains silent about the deliberation, when consulting the FAA docket about the case, apparently AHM is trying to file an appeal which has to be submitted until May 11.

 Ralph M. Pettersen's Constellation Survivors Website states that "Word is that the museum's L1011 will be scrapped before the FIFA World Cup event happens in mid-June".